 Heat Stroke Safety Talk

 Heat stress creates many hazards in the workplace for those employees who have to work in a hot environment.
-Hot environments can create indirect safety hazards such as causing employees to lose focus on their work task or becoming fatigued.
-Heat stress also causes more direct illnesses such as heat cramps, heat exhaustion, and heat stroke.
-Deaths from heat-related issues between 2005 and 2009 rose to higher rates than any others observed during any other 5-year periods in the past 35 years.
-According to OSHA, 18 people died in 2014 due to heat-related issues.
+Hot environments can create indirect safety hazards, such as causing employees to lose focus on their work tasks or causing fatigue.
+Heat stress also causes more direct illnesses, such as heat cramps, heat exhaustion, and heat stroke.
+According to the CDC, an average of 702 heat-related deaths occur in the United States annually.
+Additionally, there are 67,512 emergency department visits due to heat annually, on average.

 Prevention of Heat Illnesses

 - Allow for acclimation to hot environments.
 It can take two weeks before an individual’s body is used to working in a hot environment.

 - Take plenty of breaks in a cool or shaded area.

 - Drink plenty of water before you are thirsty.

 - Keep an eye on coworkers.
 Monitor each other for signs of heat illness.

 - Alert your supervisor and call 911 immediately

 - Take worker to a shaded or cooler area if possible